ataiva-software/vertex/docs/getting-started/quick-start.md

 # Quick Start Guide

-Get Eden up and running in 5 minutes with this step-by-step guide.
+Get Vertex up and running in 5 minutes with this step-by-step guide.

 ## Prerequisites